 Areas of Expertise

-Development Economics, Regional and Urban Economics, Political Economy, and Sub-Saharan Africa
+Development Economics, Regional and Urban Economics, Public Economics, Political Economy, and Sub-Saharan Africa

 Rémi Jedwab is an assistant professor of Economics and International Affairs at the Elliott School and the Department of Economics of George Washington University beginning in 2012.
 He received his M.A. and Ph.D. in economics from Paris School of Economics-EHESS and B.A. in economics from University Paris 1 Panthéon-Sorbonne.
 He was also a visiting Ph.D. student at the London School of Economics for three years.